 - No long-term agreement – Marketplace loans also tend to be short-term, bridge financing solutions.
 You can fund a project on a six or twelve month amortization schedule, which allows you to pursue other projects and secure more funding for those projects while you complete your project and pay back your loan.

 - Fewer hoops to jump through – Not all marketplace lending platforms require a credit check.
 Those that do don’t rely entirely on your FICO score to approve your loan.
 If you can guarantee your funding by proving you have the means to pay it back should your project go south, a marketplace lending platform is likely to give you the nod before a bank will.

 - You can fund more than one project at a time – Banks are very concerned about borrowers’ leverage in the marketplace.
-While marketplace lenders care about that too, if you can prove you have the means to offer returns on the investment for your backers, you have a better chance at getting the funding you need from a marketplace lender.
+You have a better chance at getting the funding you need from a marketplace lender if you can prove you have the means to offer returns on the investment for your backers.

 - You can access your funds more quickly – The loan processing time at a bank is very slow.
 It could be weeks before you get your hands on the money you need to complete a project.
 With marketplace lending, once approved, your funding arrives quickly.
 That means you can turn your property around quicker, pay back your loan, and fund another project.

 - You can finance smaller projects – Another benefit to going through a marketplace lender is you can secure funding for a small project.
 Many banks have minimum loan limits.
 If you want to fund a project below that limit, they won’t approve your loan.